Mesbahul-Islam/MAS_BP/README.md

 # MAS_BP

-Multi-agent freight simulation built with Mesa, with live map visualization in Solara and ZeroMQ-based event streaming.
+MAS_BP is a multi-agent freight monitoring simulation built with Mesa, LangGraph, ZeroMQ, and Solara.
+It simulates truck telemetry, publishes live monitoring data, and uses a LangGraph decision engine to produce route and cargo safety analysis plus an orchestrator verdict.

+## What You Can Do

+- Run a headless freight simulation.
+- Launch a Solara web app with a live simulation map and a decision dashboard.
+- Switch between the map and dashboard without crashing the UI.
+- Inspect the latest orchestrator verdict and agent reasoning for the most recent simulation tick.
+- Persist dashboard history to a local JSON file for the active session.

-## Current Features
+## Main Features

-- Truck movement across route nodes on a continuous space map.
+- Continuous truck movement on a route network with scenario-based behavior.
+- Telemetry streaming over ZeroMQ.
-- Monitoring agent that aggregates truck snapshots and publishes monitoring events.
+- Monitoring snapshots and analysis history published on separate topics.
-- Shared ZeroMQ endpoint with separate topics for truck telemetry and monitoring snapshots.
-- Monitoring output persistence to file, with automatic file reset for new runs.
-- Scenario-based route and anomaly behavior selection from config.
-- Simulation auto-stop when all trucks reach their final node.
+- A Solara dashboard that shows only the latest tick, grouped by iteration.
+- A Google Generative AI based decision engine for route, cargo, and orchestrator reasoning.
+- Automatic clearing of dashboard history when the app starts.

-## Project Setup
+## Requirements

-### Prerequisites

-- Python 3.10+.
+- Python 3.10 or newer.
-- A working virtual environment tool such as `venv`.
+- A virtual environment tool such as `venv`.
-- For the LLM-backed integration tests and decision engine, a local Ollama installation with the `qwen3.5:0.8b` model available.

-### Create and activate the environment
+- A valid Google API key for the LangChain Google Generative AI backend.
+- Network access to Google Generative AI if you are running the live decision engine.

+## Setup

-From repository root:
+From the repository root:

 ```bash
 python -m venv .venv